Estimated reading time: 5 minutes

 A great team is one that is impressed by their leader, so they can work under one hand.

-Positive body language, constructive thought, and a motivated personality are good vibes for a leader in building a great team.
+Positive body language, constructive thought, and a motivating personality are good vibes for a leader in building a great team.

 Apart from the qualities mentioned above, here are 7 tips that a leader can follow to build a great team: